 What this means is that if an employee works part-time at 50 percent of full-time and receives a reduction in working hours of 60 percent, they will then be working 20 percent of a full-time job.

-Are “red days” (holidays) counted as absence from working?
+Are “red days” (national holidays) counted as absence from working?

-The attendance rate is calculated based on how the employee would normally have worked during the month.
+The rate of being present is calculated based upon how the employee would normally have worked during the month.

 How does the financial support affect probationary employees?

 The employer can also receive financial support for probationary employees, as long as the employer otherwise fulfils the requirements for receiving the support.
 One of the basic requirements is that employers must have made efforts to the extent possible to reduce their cost of labour.